airblade/vim-localorie/README.markdown

 ### Expand YAML key

-In a locale file, `:echo localorie#expand_key()` to echo the fully qualified key of the current line.
+In a locale file, `:echo localorie#expand_key()` to echo the fully qualified key (including the locale prefix) of the current line.
 This is handy when you are in the depths of a locale file and have lost track of the current line's scope.

 For example, with your cursor anywhere on the last line: